aaronlolo326/aaronlolo326/_pages/research.md

     title: "Semantic Composition with PSHRG for Derivation Tree Reconstruction from Graph-Based Meaning Representations"
     authors: "Chun Hei Lo, Wai Lam, and Hong Cheng"
     venue: "In _ACL 2022_"
+    tldr: "This work explores the use of a formal graph grammar in approximating the composition of meaning representation graphs and recovering their synatctic derivations.
+Surface realization becomes more explainable with the syntax trees."
     image_path: /assets/gifs/pshrg.gif
     url_paper: "https://aclanthology.org/2022.acl-long.372.pdf"
     url_slides: "/assets/ppts/pshrgOnDmrs_slides.pptx"